glegoux/browsing-history-shell/README.md

 ## Tests

 I'm going to write that, because it's important.
-And I explain here, the particulare cases, if it's ambiguous.
+And I explain here, the particular cases, if it's ambiguous.

 ## Installation